The Saratoga Campaign Of The American Revolution – Part Four: First Battle of Freeman’s Farm

 Totentanz seem nice.
 They bought the moulds for the the old Corvus Belli historicals.
 Have you thought about 10mm at all?.
 The Old Glory stuff is cheap and not bad and there are lot of other companies doing 10mm ACW

 Actually @torros 6mm or 10mm were among my first conversations.
 I could not find anything at all for 6mm and I could not find anyone out here stocking 10mm.
 So the guy I normally buy from put me on to these 15mm models.
 I am not keen to order from overseas myself when it comes to metals as the postage costs could buy you half an army.
 Where the guy I buy from bus in bulk and slow boats them here.
-It took almost 3 months for my first order to arrive where I could have got them in under… Read more »
+It took almost 3 months for my first order to arrive where I could have got them in under 18 days but the postage on offer was much more than my purchase.
+So if it is not one thing, it’s another.

 Both Baccus and Adler do huge ranges in 6mm